0xdefendA/securityhub-heatmap-support/README.md

 The heatmap_policy.json doc is the IAM policy used by the CDK deployment and includes everything the heatmap will need in order to operate.
 You can use this as a kickstarter if you plan to deploy via some other means (terraform, cloudformation, etc)

 ### Environment
-The default environment/configuration variables are set initially in config.yml (inside the container).
+The default environment/configuration variables are set initially in config.yml inside the container.
+A copy of the default config.yml is included in this repo if you'd like a reference.

-You can and should override these in the container environment, especially to set:
+Every variable can be overridden via the container Environment.
+You can and should override these in your production container environment, especially to set:

  - SERVER_NAME : dns name of the resulting server (i.e. heatmap.somewhere.com)
  - PREFERRED_URL_SCHEME: http by default, should set to https in a production setting